SubhrajitPrusty/retel/README.md

 * Add a heroku scheduler `heroku addons:create scheduler:standard`
 * Open the scheduler dashboard `heroku addons:open scheduler`
 * Add a new job.
 ```
 Dyno Size : Free
 Frequency : Daily
 command : python app.py
 ```

+* Add a mongodb to heroku app
+* mlab is a free mongodb service that has now moved to MongoDB Atlas, but you can use any service of your choice
+* Create a collection named `subreddits` and add your preferred subreddits according to [subreddits.json template](./templates/subreddits.json)
+* The `id` key needs to be there.
+Mongo will create the `_id` key by itself.
+> Updated version of this program will add a gui to add and delete subreddits.

 * Enjoy your private reddit channel

-[ Currently the code is designed to fetch 'top 5 posts of the day with upvotes > 10' ]
+> Currently the code is designed to fetch 'top 5 posts of the day with upvotes > 10